paulkaefer/kiamol/notes.md

 Similarly:
 > Now you have a custom storage class that your apps can request in a PVC.
 Neat that we could build our own in-house cloud/cloud provisioning service this way...

+- [ ] This seems worth looking into:
+> having your whole stack defined in Kubernetes manifests is pretty tempting, and some modern database servers are designed to run in a container platform; TiDB and CockroachDB are options worth looking at.

 ## Chapter 6
 - [ ] once I complete this chapter, revisit page 7